RFID PROCESS EQUIPMENT TRACKING & LIFECYCLE ANALYSIS SYSTEM

 PET Process Equipment Tracking

-process equipment components and RFID readerP•E•T Process Equipment Tracking® offers a new degree of safety and reduced risk for the pharmaceutical processing industry, as well as other high purity applications in the food and beverage, cosmetic, chemical, and biomedical sectors.
+Process Equipment TrackingP•E•T Process Equipment Tracking® offers a new degree of safety and reduced risk for the pharmaceutical processing industry, as well as other high purity applications in the food and beverage, cosmetic, chemical, and biomedical sectors.
 Using RFID (radio frequency identification) technology, all process equipment involved with a particular batch of product is monitored from start to finish.
 Track usage and cleaning cycles to ensure timely maintenance and replacement . . . before parts begin to fail, risk product integrity, and waste time and labor.
 Briefly stated, you can track who did what to each batch and when.
-It’s a logical approach to tracking all critical process components.
+It's a logical approach to tracking all critical process components.

 P•E•T ADVANTAGES